-Speaking to the Soul: Enter In
+Speaking to the Soul: Jesus Prays for Us

 I, perhaps, identify best with Schrödinger’s cat, simultaneously both arrived and not, until the box is opened.
 Until the stone is rolled away.
 Until the gates of hell are burst.
 How do you enter into the joy of the resurrection?